leeberg/ActivitySimulator/README.md

 ## Requires
 + .NET Framework 4.7.2
-+ For domain user impersonation - you must run from inside domain.
++ For domain user impersonation - you will likely need to run the application from a domain joined machine.

 ## Todo
 + Clean up sloppy WPF
-+ "Threats" - "Ransomware Simulation / Risky Behaviour
++ Implement "Threats" - "Ransomware Simulation / Risky Behaviour
 + Make the Account management more robust